openstack/ironic/doc/source/admin/steps.rst

   is not interruptible.

-- This is different from the manual ``clean`` step ``set_bmc_clock`` which allows explicit datatime setting through the API.
+- This is different from the manual ``clean`` step ``set_bmc_clock`` which allows explicit datetime setting through the API, but also defaults to the current conductor UTC time when ``target_datetime`` is omitted.